 Shannon has been a great help in the MAD Lab this Fall!
 Her willingness to take the initiative and always get the task done right is very much appreciated!
 Thank you so much for your dedication and keep up the great work!

-Congratulations to graduate student, Katelyn Romm on the successful defense of her masters thesis entitled, “Parental psychological control and adolescent outcomes: The role of decision-making autonomy.”
+Congratulations to graduate student, Rebecca Olson on the successful defense of her dissertation entitled, “Religiousness and Political Attitudes in Adolescence.”

 A Social Domain Approach to Informant Discrepancies in Parental Solicitation and Family Rules